jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 One of the nice features of the PlayStation 3 is the [UPNP](http://www.upnp.org/)/[DLNA](http://www.dlna.org/) media renderer.
 Unfortunately, the set of codecs is pretty limited, which is a problem since most of my music is encoded as Vorbis.
 [MediaTomb](http://mediatomb.cc/) was suggested to me as a server that could transcode the files to a format the PS3 could understand.

-Unfortunately, I didn\'t have much luck with the version included with Ubuntu 8.10 (Intrepid), and after a bit of investigation it seems that there isn\'t a released version of MediaTomb that can send PCM audio to the PS3.
+Unfortunately, I didn't have much luck with the version included with Ubuntu 8.10 (Intrepid), and after a bit of investigation it seems that there isn't a released version of MediaTomb that can send PCM audio to the PS3.
 So I put together a package of a subversion snapshot in [my PPA](https://launchpad.net/~jamesh/+archive) which should work on Intrepid.